goeiebook/creativelab/README.md

 }

 ```
 That's a pretty simple example.
 But the point is that code can be saved into a function, and then the stage can be cleared without manual edits.
 The problem is that the page has to be reloaded in order to load the data from local storage.
 Which means you loose the javascript context, and then have to re-enter the code.
-Face with this problem, a bit of searching reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!
+Faced with this problem, a bit of searching reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]

 At this point we have a lot of power.
 We can write a script and execute it with a simple Right-click->Run.
-Much more efficient.
-Now the experiments led to huge blocks of code, generating arrays of shapes and colors.
-It was excessive and messy, but I was quite proud of the result.
-The pattern is regular, but in fact I did not really know how I had made it.
+Now that's fun.
+And now we go overboard, copy-pasting huge blocks of code to generate arrays of shapes and colors.
+What did those handleIn/handleOut parameters do?
+Whatever it was, it was interesting.
+The results became excessive and messy, but I was proud of the result.
+Even if it wasn't totally clear how the code worked.

 ![what a mess][mess]